A page of

 In recent years the metric advocates have succeeded in getting Congress to require metric units on many products.
 For the past 10 years or so all product labels now have the metric equivalent of the weight, length, or volume in parenthesis next to the good old American way of measuring things.
 For example, here I have a 20 ounce (567 gram) can of sugar and a box of hand wipes 8 inches x 12.5 inches (203.2 millimeters x 317.5 millimeters).
 Having those metric units on the labels is just so darn practical — not.

-Before you start accusing me of having metricphobia please be aware that I have been using both American and metric uits throughout my career, and doing it comfortably.
+Before you start accusing me of having metricphobia please be aware that I have been using both American and metric units from university days throughout my career, and doing it comfortably.
 I am a chemical engineer.
 In doing design calculations for chemical processes I must use data from laboratories.
-Chemists always use metric units for EVERYTHING in the laboratory.
-Chemical engineers use American units for darn near EVERYTHING.
-That is gradually changing.
-The change is primarily driven by American multi-national companies which try to use global standards for business purposes, not because they love meters and grams and such.
+Chemists use metric units for EVERYTHING in the laboratory.
+Chemical engineers use all that metric lab data and produce results in American units for darn near EVERYTHING.
+Therefore, I have been converting grams-per-liter to pounds-per-gallon and doing many similar calculatons for decades, since long before electronic calculators and computers came along and made the task a bit easier.
+There is a gradual change taking place in this niche of technology.
+The change is primarily driven by American multi-national companies which want to use global standards for business purposes, not because they love metric meters and grams and such.
+That's good.
+Let the free market decide, not some political hack or government clod.

 What Is the Metric System?